 Examples of such analytical tools include LiDAR-based terrain and feature analysis, hydrologic and ecological modeling, remote sensing, and specialized analytical techniques.

-Our eye may be in the sky, but our ecologists, engineers, and landscape architects are firmly grounded in the use and implementation of imaging technology.
+Our eye may be in the sky, but our ecologists, geospatial specialists, planners and landscape architects are firmly grounded in the use and implementation of imaging technology.
 A combination of technical expertise and a clear understanding of ecological interactions ensure maximum utility of these imaging tools.

 - Vegetation Composition + Analysis